The SR 99 tunnel is open!

 Bus, light rail, Sounder train—getting there together

-Twelve bus routes will change paths after the Alaskan Way Viaduct closes.
-They will go to the same places and serve the same or similar stops, but travel times could be significantly longer.
+Twelve bus routes have changed paths following the Alaskan Way Viaduct closure.
+They go to the same places and serve the same or similar stops, but travel times could be longer.
 Check out a set of videos to help you understand the routing for the south end Metro bus routes impacted by SR 99 closure coming into downtown Seattle: 21x, 37, 55-56-57, 113, 120, 121-122-123, 125 and C Line.

 To help keep yourself informed about transit services sign up for alerts.

 Coming in from the North End?